-67 User feedback loop
+70 User feedback loop

-68 Monetisation feedback loop
+71 Monetisation feedback loop

-69 I.e. by offering similar products and services at more competitive price or with a higher quality https://www.researchgate.net/publication/349684657_Digital_gatekeepers_assessing_exclusionary_conduct
+72 I.e. by offering similar products and services at more competitive price or with a higher quality theoretically provide an alternative option to access services and content and thus "disintermediate" app stores.

-70 Digital Gatekeepers: assessing exclusionary conducts, De Bijl P. and van Gorp N., commissioned by the Dutch Minister of Economic Affairs and Climate, October 2019
+73 Digital Gatekeepers: assessing exclusionary conducts, De Bijl P. and van Gorp N., commissioned by the Dutch Minister of Economic Affairs and Climate, October 2019